Molecular Electronic Structure Calculation via a Quantum Computer: Variational Quantum Eigensolver Formalism

 The qubit wave function can be evolved in time by transforming the time evolution operator of the system, $\EXP(-itH)$ on a series of gates.
 In this regard, the Trotter-Suzuki approximation \cite{Suzuki} is widely used.
 This approximation means that the Hamiltonian can be expressed as a sum of subsets that easily simulate the Hamiltonian, and then the whole evolution can be approximated as a sequence of this simpler evolution.
 Based on Trotter-Suzuki approximation, $\EXP(-itH)$ is divided into small subsets which can be conveniently mapped to circuits in a quantum computer.
 In the first-order Trotter-Suzuki fomula, we have \cite{Hu}

-where $H=\sum_{s=1}^n H_s$ and $H_s$ are local terms which act on a small subset of the system and $N$ is the Trotter number.
+where $H=\sum_{s=1}^n H_s$ and $H_s$ are local terms which act on a small subset of the particles in the system and $N$ is the Trotter number.
 The second-order Trotter-Suzuki fomula that requires more operations for better approximation can be written as

 In this work, the first-order Trotter-Suzuki approximation is used and $N=1$ to reduce qubit operations.
+For more details about Trotter-Suzuki Approximation, please see Appendix.